gareth-24/trip-planner/README.md

 * _Clone this repository to desired location_
 * _Open your terminal_
-* _Navigate to root directory of "Bike Index API" with your terminal_
+* _Navigate to root directory of "trip-planner" with your terminal_
 <!-- create new file named ".env" -->
 <!-- go to "url" -->
 <!-- make an account -->